When to visit the vet?

 Prognosis and follow-up care

-The prognosis of pulmonary thromboembolism in dogs depends on various factors, including the extent of the blockage, the speed of diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients. and the start of treatment, and the presence of underlying diseases.
-With rapid and appropriate treatment, many dogs can have a good prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop., although the risk of relapse exists.
+The prognosis of pulmonary thromboembolism in dogs depends on several factors, including the extent of the blockage, the speed of diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+It is the first step in the management and treatment of patients. and the start of treatment, as well as the presence of underlying diseases.
+With prompt and appropriate treatment, many dogs can have a good prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop., although there is a risk of recurrence.

-Long-term medications to prevent further thrombi may be necessary, especially in dogs with chronic or recurrentRecurrent refers to a disease that repeatedly returns or worsens after a temporary remission or improvement. conditions that increase the risk of blood clots.
-Regular monitoring by a veterinarian is crucial to adjust treatment and detect possible complications early.
+Long-term medication to prevent further thrombi may be required, especially in dogs with chronic or recurring conditions that increase the risk of blood clots.
+Regular monitoring by a veterinarian is crucial to adjust the treatment and detect potential complications early.

 Prevention

 Regular veterinary monitoring and adherence to recommended treatment plans are crucial to minimize the risk of complications and maintain the dog’s health.
-In addition, a balanced diet and a healthy weight should be ensured to support the cardiovascular system.
+In addition, attention should be paid to a balanced diet and a healthy weight to support the cardiovascular system.

 Outlook on current research

 Pulmonary thromboembolism in dogs is a serious medical problem that is becoming increasingly important in veterinary medicine.
-Currently, there are several lines of research that deal with the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
+There are currently several lines of research focusing on the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients., treatment, and preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. of this disease.
 A large part of the research focuses on identifying predisposing factors.
-Some studies are investigating genetic predispositions and the role of inflammatory processes in the development of blood clots in order to better define risk groups.
+Some studies are investigating genetic predispositions and the role of inflammatory processes in the formation of blood clots to better define risk groups.

-The research of treatment methods is also a central topic.
+Research into treatment methods is also a central topic.
 Current studies are investigating new anticoagulantsAnticoagulants are medications that slow down or inhibit blood coagulation.
-They are used to prevent the formation of blood clots and are used in dogs and cats with certain heart conditions or coagulation disorders. and thrombolytics that are specifically developed for use in dogs.
-These medications could reduce the risk of complications and improve the survival rate.
-In parallel, alternative therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
-Therapies can be medicinal, surgical, or through other medical interventions. approaches such as the use of dietary supplements and herbal remedies are being researched, which may have a supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. effect.
+They are used to prevent the formation of blood clots and are used in dogs and cats with certain heart conditions or coagulation disorders. and thrombolytics specifically developed for use in dogs.
+These medications could reduce the risk of complications and improve survival rates.
+In parallel, alternative therapeutic approaches such as the use of dietary supplements and herbal remedies are being explored, which may have supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease. effects.

 In summary, research on pulmonaryPulmonary refers to the lungs or the respiratory system.
 Pulmonary diseases in dogs and cats include conditions such as Pneumonia, asthma, and pulmonary hypertension. thromboembolismThromboembolism is the blockage of a blood vessel by a blood clot (thrombus) that has formed in one place in the circulatory system and then moved to another location.
 This can lead to serious complications, such as a stroke or pulmonary embolism. in dogs is making progress in several areas.
-From genetic research to the improvement of diagnostic techniques to the development of new medications and preventionPrevention includes measures taken to prevent diseases or injuries.
+From genetic research to improving diagnostic techniques and developing new medications and preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring. strategies, scientists worldwide are working to deepen the understanding of this complex disease and optimize treatment options.